Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Treatment tactics:

-· Decrease in body temperature;
+· decrease in body temperature;

-Drug treatment: no.
+Drug treatment: No.

 Preventive actions:

-· The drug can be used before probable contact with the TBE virus - a tick bite in an endemic area (pre-exposure prophylaxis).
+· The drug can be used before possible contact with the TBE virus - a tick bite in an endemic area (pre-exposure prophylaxis).
 The protective effect appears after 24-48 hours and lasts about 4 weeks.
 After this period, in case of danger of infection, it is recommended to repeat the administration of immunoglobulin after 4 weeks.

 ·